SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_app/Using_dashboard_feeds/Configuring_GQI_feeds.md

 ### Get elements

 Retrieves the elements in the DataMiner System.
-From DataMiner 10.3.3/10.4.0 onwards, *Get elements* also returns alarm states.
+From DataMiner 10.3.3/10.4.0 onwards, *Get elements* also returns alarm states. <!-- RN 35464 -->

 ### Get parameter table by alias